Search Caribou FAQ

 If one teacher purchases a school wide pass, all teachers of your school will be informed and all of you will be granted an unlimited number of student access codes.
 Keep this in mind as you plan out the year.

-- Why should do you need the IP address of the school?
+- 9.5 - Why do you need the IP address of the school?

 Previously (before 2013) each student got a new password at school before each contest.
 Now we have only one access code per student for the whole year.
 To prevent students from writing the contest at home once they got their access code we check that when writing the contest the IP address of the student's computer has the same domain as the school computer network.
 To know the IP address of the school network, the teacher is asked when working on a school computer after signing in once to click 'Edit my Account' and further down 'Update IP'.